salrashid123/envoy_iap/README.md

 ### Envoy Control and Dataplane helloworld

-You dont' have to staticlly cofigure envoy proxy.
+You dont' have to statically configure envoy proxy.
 One of its many capabilities is to allow remote config.
 For more information, see

 - [https://github.com/salrashid123/envoy_control](https://github.com/salrashid123/envoy_control)